โ† Back to Home

 • Audit friction: Compliance reviews taking weeks to reconstruct decision trails

-• AI misalignment: Generated code violating undocumented organizational constraints
+• AI misalignment: Generated code violating constraints decided in tools the AI can't see

 25-35% of development time is spent searching for context that should already exist [1,2]

 Not writing code.
 Not solving problems.
-Just reconstructing decisions that were already made.
+Discovering that decisions drifted and rebuilding on corrected assumptions.

 What Needs to Exist